My name is Cristina, a 29 years old girl from Italy, and I would like to tell you a little bit about me and my creations.

 In 2019 I finished my PhD in this field and I decided that my brand should be as ethical and sustainable as possible.

-We also provide the option of swapping second hand clothes to promote recycle.
+We also provide the option of swapping second hand clothes to promote a sustainable life cycle of fashion items.

 Thank you for visiting our world and we hope you love it!